What to ask a legal adviser

 Can you give me an idea of cost and are there additional costs outside of your quote?

-Lawyers should be able to give you a cost estimate.
+Legal advisers should be able to give you a cost estimate.
 You should also check if things like VAT, expenses or insurance are included.
-If you want a lawyer to pay a third party on your behalf (such as the Land Registry or Companies House), check whether the payment itself is included.
+If you want an adviser to pay a third party on your behalf (such as the Land Registry or Companies House), check whether the payment itself is included.

 Have you worked with a small business or with someone in my line of work before?